 The organizational placement of the ombudsman program within the state's Executive Office of Elder Affairs (EOEA) is designed to balance program autonomy and coordination with related programs.
 EOEA oversees both the assisted living ombudsman and certification programs.
 According to the state official, staff members from both programs coordinate activities, communicate often, and refer cases to each other.
 This working relationship has helped give the ombudsman more leverage when dealing with providers.
-However, representatives for both the state and assisted living providers agree that the ombudsman program should remain separate organizationally from the certification program because they perform different functions.
+However, representatives for both the state and assisted living providers agree that the ombudsman program because they perform different functions.
 Previously, when the staff of the two programs had reported to the same individual in EOEA, providers became confused about the programs' respective roles during a visit.
 A subsequent restructuring of EOEA placed the certification and ombudsmen in separate divisions.